 - 1/2 cup milk

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-To make icing
+To make chocolate frosting

 The world would be a better place if more people made brownies and shared them with others. ~Christy